Jmtechh/How-to-map-a-network-drive/README.md

 <img src="https://i.imgur.com/wvLgGVX.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

+In the image below I have the domain controller on the left and the client VM where Lucy is signed in on the right.
+I'm now making the drive which I created on the domain controller accessible to Lucy by

 <img src="https://i.imgur.com/XgB4MzR.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 <img src="https://i.imgur.com/XvqM6WN.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>